Munsif.

 }

-Step 2: Convert Inputs and Outputs
+Step 2: Convert Inputs, Outputs, and Queries

 typescript